Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Motivation, Objectives, and Scope of the Present Report

-The present dissertation is devoted to a novel proposal for achieving the above {\it ambitious} objective, namely, to develop an ``ideal" approximation scheme on the stated criteria of general applicability to QT and QFT, simplicity, self-consistency, non-perturbative nature, yet amenable to systematic improvement in an improved perturbation theory.
+This report is dedicated to the pursuit of the aforementioned ambitious objective: to develop an "ideal" approximation scheme that adheres to the stated objective of broad applicability to quantum mechanics and quantum field theory (QFT).
+The proposed scheme should meet the criteria of simplicity in its formulation, maintain self-consistency, and exhibit a non-perturbative nature.
+Additionally, it should allow for systematic enhancement through an improved perturbation theory, ultimately achieving a reasonable degree of accuracy.

-The scope of this dissertation is, however, limited in its application to the self-interacting Bosonic- systems in which, we include the quartic anharmonic oscillator, quartic double-well potential, sextic anharmonic and double-well oscillators, the octic-anharmonic oscillator and the $\lambda \phi^{4}$ quantum field theory in the massive symmetric phase.
+To maintain focus on implementation, this study confines its scope to the quantum physics of self-interacting Bosonic systems.
+The systems under consideration include the one-dimensional quartic anharmonic oscillator (QAHO), quartic double-well oscillator (QDWO), sextic anharmonic oscillator (SAHO), sextic double-well oscillators (SDWO), octic anharmonic oscillator (OAHO), and the $\lambda \phi^{4}$ quantum field theory.
+These are all analyzed within the context of physical dimensions and specifically within the massive symmetric phase.
+These investigations are contained in subsequent \textbf{Sections} and organized as described below: